adameseliga/Pixalysis/README.txt

 a local port.
 This script is not fully developed and still contains bugs.
 Use at your own risk.
 I have included some test images in the folder named "examples."
-When sorted, the result will be saved in the upload folder.
+When sorted, the result and original image will be saved in the upload folder.
+Because this in advertedly creates a duplicate of the original, make sure to delete it.
 -Adam